 - Examine drug distribution.
 A 1999 study used NIBRS data to examine rates of drug sales and distribution in three Virginia communities.
-Police identified drug sales that crossed jurisdictional boundaries and were able to develop policies and protocols to capture drug offenders.
+Police identified drug sales that crossed jurisdictional boundaries and were able to develop policies and protocols to capture persons who commit drug offenses.

 [note 1] Dual arrest occurs when an officer arrests multiple parties in an incident as mutual combatants.

 [note 2] A primary aggressor provision instructs officers to arrest only the main offender in an incident.